 UNSUSPECTED HEART CONDITIONS ARE A SERIOUS THREAT TO YOUNG ATHLETES.
-EARLY DETECTION THROUGH DIAGNOSTIC TESTING IS THE BEST PREVENTION FROM SUDDEN CARDIAC ARREST.
+EARLY DETECTION THROUGH DIAGNOSTIC TESTING IS THE BEST WAY TO PREVENT SUDDEN CARDIAC ARREST.

 Diagnosis empowers athletes and their athletic trainers, coaches, and parents to make important decisions to effectively manage their health, whether that means undergoing further evaluation or surgery to fix a defect, coming to terms with physical limitations, or being aware of a condition that may pose serious consequences in the immediate future or later in life.

 Pre-participation physical evaluations are not enough to protect student athletes.
 Many kids may not know their family history or parents themselves may be unaware they have a condition they have passed down.
 In the majority of cases, there are no warning signs prior to a cardiac event.
 Symptoms are oftentimes unrecognizable to a student athlete or he/she may not report them out of fear of being pulled.
 Administering diagnostic tests is the best way to safeguard against tragedy.

 Our comprehensive testing program includes cardiac testing—both EKGs and echocardiograms—to detect asymptomatic heart abnormalities that can lead to sudden cardiac death and vascular ultrasound to identify dangerous vascular conditions such as blood clots.
 All tests are non-invasive and involve no radiation exposure.

 Electrocardiogram (EKG) – measures the electrical activity of the heart

 Detects electrical abnormalities, such as Wolff-Parkinson-White, Long QT, and Brugada syndromes